felixgruenbauer/wsctrl/README.md

 # TODO

+* fix or remove -outputs-only
+* do not require output slection if only one output is connected
 * option to select workspace by urgent/hidden/coords
 * sanitize name input when creating new workspace (length, symbols)
 * select output by location/index